Is Whole Plant CBD Oil Better than Other CBD Oils?

 Is whole plant CBD the best?

 Though CBD isolate was thought to be the superior form of CBD for many years, recent evidence suggests that whole-plant CBD is more beneficial than isolate, as well as other types of CBD.
 One study found that purified CBD isolate was only anti-inflammatory when given in a very limited dose range, which inhibited its usefulness.
 Whole-plant CBD, on the other hand, was found to be more effective as dosage was increased.
-This led to the conclusion that whole-plant CBD extract “is superior over CBD of the treatment of inflammatory conditions.”4
+This led to the conclusion that whole-plant CBD extract “is superior over CBD of the treatment of inflammatory conditions and is the best for anxiety relief.”4

 Research also shows that many other cannabinoids in whole-plant CBD have beneficial properties.
 Cannibinol (CBN), for instance, is known to help with sleep, and cannabichromene (CBC) is beneficial for gut health,5 among other things.
 And then there’s the more well-known tetrahydrocannabinol (THC).
 Despite its negative side effects, this cannabinoid can be effective at treating serious medical conditions such as cancer and seizures.